luakit/luakit/CONTRIBUTING.md

 ## Submitting trivial fixes

-If you notice a small issue that's easy to fix, you're free to submut a pull request or patch directly, without asking or opening an issue first.
+If you notice a small issue that's easy to fix, you're free to submit a pull request or patch directly, without asking or opening an issue first.
 This includes spelling / grammar mistakes, whitespace / formatting fixes, and any tweaks needed to get luakit to run.